Valerie

 She required very high

-steroid doses to tolerate the killing and exposing of parasites in her brain,
+steroid doses to tolerate the killing and exposing of the parasites in her

-and they altered her appearance for the worse.
+brain, and the steroids altered her appearance for the worse.

 She was able to return